appcelerator-developer-relations/appc-sample-watchos2/README.md

 ## Final notes

-There's a lot more to do about Apple Watch apps.
+There's a lot more about Apple Watch apps.
 Checkout the *Links* section for more information after I close of with some final notes:

 * You can change the Watch App's name later in Xcode via *WatchOS2 > Targets > WatchOS2 WatchApp > General > Identity > Display Name*.
 * You have to manage the icons for the Watch App yourself via the Xcode project's [asset catalog](extensions/WatchOS2/WatchOS2 WatchApp/Assets.xcassets/AppIcon.appiconset).
 You can use the [TiCons CLI]() or [Website](http://ticons.fokkezb.nl/) to generate these.